simondotm/vgm-converter/README.md

 Intended as a compact data format of the VGM for memory-constrained 8-bit platforms, the binary format is structured as follows:

 * SN76489 sound chip data is organised into a stream of packets - 1 packet per playback interval (50Hz = 20ms etc.)
+* 1 byte header containing playback interval in Hz (eg. 50/60/100).
+This is followed by the packet data.
 * Each packet contains a header byte followed by upto 11 bytes of sound chip data
 * The header byte indicates how many data bytes are in the packet, or 0 if no data needs to be sent to the sound chip for this interval.
 * This is then repeated for the duration of the song